Tenerife North – Puerto de la Cruz

 Wifi Internet in the hotel is next to useless – incredibly slow even in the Reception area.
 You need a new password every day, and this is valid for just one device.

 They have a computer that you can pay to use (€1 for 10 minutes) but forget about trying to print anything – boarding passes for example.
 You’ll just get a message in Spanish (and German!) telling you that no printer has been set up.
-You have to email your boarding passes to the hotel email address and then ask a receptionist to print it for you.

 Puerto de la Cruz – Hotel El Tope

 The buffet breakfast is just about OK – don’t expect quality.
 The staff are generally polite and helpful.
 For us, this was marred by one particular functionary in the breakfast room (probably one of the managers, since he wasn’t wearing a name tag).
-He very rudely tried to move us to another table during breakfast, then went off in a huff when we refused.
-But as I said earlier, the rest of the staff were polite and friendly.

 I would normally give this place 3*, but due to the disrespectful manner of the breakfast staff member, its 2* – and we won’t be returning.

-If you’re German – or better still part of a group of German pensioners – Welcome Home!
+If you’re German – or better still, part of a group of German pensioners – Welcome Home!
 Any other nationality?
 Get to the back of the queue.

 Germany actually has some interesting historical links with Puerto de la Cruz, as we discovered in this article by EL PAÍS.

-Puerto de la Cruz Restaurants: Best Places to Eat Out
+Puerto de la Cruz Restaurants

-Among the best experiences of our two-week trip to the Canary Islands was undoubtedly the food.
-Puerto de la Cruz in particular is home to some outstanding restaurants.
 Before our trip we had earmarked 3 or so places that struck our fancy.
 These were all character-restaurants with a high number of excellent reviews.

 El Taller Seve Diaz

-If it’s a Michelin-style experience you’re looking for, then head over to El Taller Seve Diaz.
 Located close to the coastal High Street that runs through Puerto de la Cruz, this restaurant blew our minds with the ingenuity, inventiveness and flavour of the dishes on offer.

 If you visit only one restaurant in Tenerife, make sure it’s this one.

 You would also do well to check in advance which days the restaurant is open, and of course book a table.
-You will not be disappointed.

 Bodegar Julian